owgydz/berg/README.md

 # Berg Build System

 **A quick note:**
-- This is only a very tiny hobby project.
+- As of v1.0.59122: This is only a very tiny hobby project.
 Do not use this for high levels of software.
 Small projects only.
 If you want to use it for big projects, go ahead.